FunnyGuilds/FunnyDrama/README.md

 ## Example Dramas

-> nwse finds Lombok in FunnyOS
+> FunnyTab is not updated for the latest version of Minecraft.

-> Daffit is found to secretly like FunnySectors
+> NorthPL93 finds secret backdoors in FunnyCommands

-> NorthPL93 sues FunnyOS developers
+> szymex73 complains about Panda Language including bloated source parts

-> Maciuś and kernel argue about Panda Language
+> GotoFinal fixes bloated source parts in Panda Language to be unlike FunnyGuilds

-> Szczurowsky tweets kacperduras's attitude is not enterprise
+> Sandra confirms FunnyGuilds is literally a serious problem.